 TESTS

-6.1 Leakage Test - Connect the cannula to the barrel of a syringe and the open end of the barrel to an air pump, delivering air at a pressure of 100 kPa.
+6.1 Leakage Test

+Connect the cannula to the barrel of a syringe and the open end of the barrel to an air pump, delivering air at a pressure of 100 kPa.
 Block the cannula outlet by suitable means and start the air pump.
 Check for any leakage at the joint between the cannula and syringe and other parts of the cannula by dipping into water and observing for leakage in the form of any bubbles.
 There shall be no leakage during the test.

-6.2 Security of swaging - The swaging of the cannula with the hub shall be tested by applying a pull of 90 N for one minute.
+6.2 Security of swaging

+The swaging of the cannula with the hub shall be tested by applying a pull of 90 N for one minute.
 The cannula shall not come out of the hub and it shall not become loose.

 6.3 Corrosion Resistance Test

-6.3.1 For Cannula Made of Silver — The cannula shall be immersed in a 10 percent solution of citric acid at room temperature for 5 hours.
-It shall then be boiled in distilled water for 30 minutes, and cooled while immersed in the same for 48 hours.
+6.3.1 For Cannula Made of Silver

+The cannula shall be immersed in a 10 percent solution of citric acid at room temperature for 5 h.
+It shall then be boiled in distilled water for 30 min, and cooled while immersed in the same for 48 h.
 The cannula or hub shall show no corrosion.
 The test shall be conducted in a glass container.

-6.3.2 For Cannula Made of Stainless Steel — The cannula shall not show any sign of corrosion when tested as per IS 7531.
+6.3.2 For Cannula Made of Stainless Steel

+The cannula shall not show any sign of corrosion when tested as per IS 7531.

 MARKING